rancher/docs/content/rancher/v2.x/en/concepts/catalogs/_index.md

 weight: 2250
 ---

 _Catalogs_ are GitHub repositories filled with applications that are ready-made for deployment.
+Applications are bundled in objects called _charts_.

-Applications are bundled in objects called _charts_, which are a packaging format popularized by [Helm](https://docs.helm.sh/).
+_Charts_ are a packaging format popularized by [Helm](https://docs.helm.sh/).
 Think of them as templates for deployments.
 Per Helm, charts are:

 >A collection of files that describe a related set of Kubernetes resources.
 A single chart might be used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.